 Do you need help with creative solutions to collect on seriously past-due member accounts?

 This isn’t intended to be an all-inclusive list of considerations, but good thought-starters to discuss at the beginning of the search process.
-We suggest your Board of Directors agree upon a list of “must-have” services and qualities in a new association management firm.
+We suggest your Board of Directors agree upon a list of “must-have” services and qualities in a new association management firm before beginning their search.